JiaxunGao/AnomalyAttention/README.md

   <img width="491" height="379" alt="image" src="https://github.com/user-attachments/assets/34d67f93-a046-42bb-9794-9b4bee074e69" />
 </p>

 It still achieves pretty good performance with balanced accuracy of 0.84 on a 5 fold cross validation.
 After the discussion with our partner in the medical side and solving copyright problem, we may be able to release the full model in the future.
+You can quick start by running anormaly attention train notebook